Fighting climate change means taking serious steps to reduce carbon emissions generated by buildings.

-Understanding this, leading-edge cities are shifting to mandatory policies.
+Understanding this, leading-edge states and local governments are shifting to mandatory building performance policies.
 The most powerful of these is a building performance standard (BPS).

 What is a Building Performance Standard?